Shreya Ghoshal

-Shreya has also sung over 300 songs in Kannada which becomes her third most sung language.
-Araluthiru from Mungaru Male, Kanasalu from Mungaru Male 2, Thanmayaladenu from Paramathma, Kannu Hodiyaka from Roberrt, Neenaade Naa from Yuvarathnaa, Maleyali Minda from Andar Baahar, Saaluthillave from Kotigobba 2, Aalochane from Romeo, Neene Modalu from Kiss, Male Baruva Haagide and Moggina Manasali from Moggina Manasu, Ondu Malebillu and Matthe Maleyaagide from Chakravarthy, Inthi Ninna Preethiya from Eno Onthara, Hoovina Baanadante from Birugaali, Ninninda and Onde Samane from Aata, Gamanava Seleyuva from Chingari, Doora Swalpa Doora from Devru, Neenendu Nannavanu from Taj Mahal, Kanna Sanneyali, Gaaliye from the movie Sanchari, Neeli Neeli from Alemari, Ee Santhelu from Sundaranga Jaana, Edurali Ninthu, Kaayuthini Konevaregu from the movie BMW and Thangali from Ishtakamya lives on and beyond in Kannadiga's hearts.
+Ghoshal began learning music at the age of four, and started her formal training in classical music when she was six years old.
+At sixteen, she was noticed by filmmaker Sanjay Leela Bhansali's mother after she won the television singing reality show Sa Re Ga Ma.
+Following the success, she made her Bollywood playback singing debut with Bhansali's romantic drama Devdas (2002) for which she received a National Film Award for Best Female Playback Singer, a Filmfare Award for Best Female Playback Singer, and a Filmfare RD Burman Award for New Music Talent.

 Apart from playback singing, Ghoshal has appeared as a judge on several television reality shows and in music videos.
 She has been honoured by the state of Ohio in the United States, where Governor Ted Strickland declared 26 June 2010 as "Shreya Ghoshal Day".
 In April 2013, she was honoured in London by the selected members of the House of Commons of the United Kingdom.
 She has been featured five times in the Forbes list of the top 100 celebrities from India.
-Another day was honoured on her name when John Cranley, the Mayor of the City of Cincinnati proclaimed 24 July 2015 as "Shreya Ghoshal Day of Entertainment and Inspiration" in Cincinnati.
 In 2017, Ghoshal became the first Indian singer to have her wax figure displayed in the Indian wing of Madame Tussauds Museum in Delhi.
-She was honoured for the third time in June 2024, when Kirk Watson, the mayor of the City of Austin, Texas, United States also proclaimed 15 June 2024, as the "Shreya Ghoshal Day".